-Jim has been a trial lawyer for 35 years, and for the past several years he’s expanded his practice to serve as a neutral mediator/arbitrator.
+Jim has been a trial lawyer for 38 years, and for the past several years he’s expanded his practice to serve as a neutral mediator/arbitrator.
 He currently chairs the firm’s trial department and construction and mediation/arbitration groups.
-While a large portion of his work is in the construction arena, he enjoys handling business disputes along with any type of tort or professional liability matter.
+While a large portion of his work is in the construction arena, he enjoys handling business disputes as well as any type of tort or professional liability matter.

-For the work he does it is important to be able to connect with everyday people, whether it be a contractor, a small business owner, or an individual professional.
+For the work Jim does it is important to be able to connect with everyday people, whether it be a contractor, a small business owner, or an individual professional.
 It’s also important to connect with a judge or jury using plain English.
 He strives for these connections so that his clients understand their legal situation in a practical manner, and so that their interests are advanced most effectively.
-Acting as mediator, this enables him to relate with ordinary people to help solve their problems.
+Acting as mediator, this enables Jim to relate to ordinary people to gain their trust and help solve their problems.

-Outside the firm he enjoys his family first, starting with his two sons who are in the midst of being launched.
-During the summer months, this means regular trips to the family cottage in “Waikiki” Wareham including sailboat trips to the sandbar.
+Outside the firm Jim enjoys his family first, starting with his two adult sons, Cameron and Jordan.
+During the summer months, this means regular trips to the family cottage in “Waikiki” Wareham, including sailboat excursions to the sandbar.
 In the colder months, this often involves making home-cooked meals (with a glass of red wine at the ready) and regular gatherings around the big TV for Patriots games.